nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-workflow-tasks.md

 ---
 {{#> callout type='note' }}
-The View Designer is not available for everyone yet, but if you can't wait any longer to try it, do not hesitate to contact your sales representative to enable it on your project.
+The Studio Designer is not available for everyone yet, but if you can't wait any longer to try it, do not hesitate to contact your sales representative to enable it on your project.
 {{/callout}}

-{{#> callout type='info' }}
-This how-to works with the latest 9.2 snapshot version of the server and Nuxeo Web UI.
-{{/callout}}

-In this tutorial you will learn how to create a custom workflow tasks layout in View Designer.
+In this tutorial you will learn how to create a custom workflow tasks layout in Studio Designer.
 We'll be using a custom validation workflow template linked to the Contract document type.

 ## Prerequisites
-- A [Contract document type]({{page page='getting-started-with-nuxeo-studio'}}#step-3-create-a-contract-document-type) created in Nuxeo Studio
+- A [Contract document type]({{page page='getting-started-with-nuxeo-studio'}}#step-3-create-a-contract-document-type) created in Studio Modeler
 - Web UI addon installed on your instance
-- View Designer enabled on your Studio project
+- Studio Designer enabled on your Studio project

 ## Create a Workflow Template
-First, we need to create a new workflow template in Nuxeo Studio.
+First, we need to create a new workflow template in Studio Modeler.
 This workflow will be applied to the Contract document type.

-1. Go to **Workflow** > **Process Definitions** and click on **New**.
+1. Go to **Workflow**&nbsp;> **Process Definitions** and click on **New**.
   ![]({{file version='810' space='nxdoc' page='web-ui-workflow-tasks' name='create-wf-studio.png'}} ?w=350,border=true)
 1. On the **Activation** tab, next to the field **Current document has one of the types**, select the Contract local type and move it from left to right.
 Now we will add a custom workflow variable called **Type** to specify which type of contract you are validating.
 1. On the **Variables** tab, add a field `type` as a string.
-1. On the **Graph** tab, select an _Accept/Reject_ user tasks and drag and drop it on the graph.
+1. On the **Graph** tab, select an **Accept/Reject** user tasks and drag and drop it on the graph.
-1. Click on the Edit button next to the task.
+1. Click on the **Edit** button next to the task.
 1. Fill in the **General** tab as shown below:
   ![]({{file version='810' space='nxdoc' page='web-ui-workflow-tasks' name='general-tab-custom-wf.png'}} ?w=350,border=true)
 1. On the **Variables** tab, activate the custom variable by moving it to the right box.